Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 A business expense is defined as a cost that is incurred wholly and exclusively for business purposes.
 Some examples of costs that could be claimed as a business expense include equipment, computer software, business travel and accountancy fees.
 To find out more about what expenses you could claim as a contractor or how expenses can affect your tax bill you may also find our guide to expenses for contractors helpful.

 The majority of contractors find that they benefit from using the Flat Rate VAT Scheme as opposed to the standard VAT scheme.
-The Flat Rate Scheme was introduced to simplify the VAT scheme for small businesses and basically means that you charge the standard VAT rate of 20% (FY 2015/2016), but pay back HMRC at a lower rate.
-The rate that you pay back will depend on your profession and is currently set at 13.5% for IT contractors.
+The Flat Rate Scheme was introduced to simplify the VAT scheme for small businesses and basically means that you charge the standard VAT rate of 20%, but pay back HMRC at a lower rate.
+The rate that you pay back will depend on your profession.

 If you don’t pay your tax bill on time then you could be liable for a penalty, which can rise if your payment continues to be late.
 Being organised and putting money aside for tax bills can prevent this from happening.